 Energy is transferable, and emotions are a form of energy.
 The advertising world knows this, and they use it on you every day.
 Emotion mimicking is being monetized all around you from billboards to commercials.
 When you see someone smiling a big beautiful open smile, it makes you smile too.
 Just by watching someone else’s emotion, happy or sad or any feeling in between, you can take on the emotion.

 Masters of social media know this too.
 Often people don’t even read a post or article, but they might ‘like’ it for a photo that makes them feel something good.
 The best click-bait photos across social media platforms are tight face shots of genuinely joy-filled people, happy couples, or playful pets.
 The formula is: Happy Faces, Puppies and Kittens, oh my!

-So, take that knowledge and flip the script in your favor.
+So, take the knowledge of emotion mimicking through viral energy and flip the script in your favor.
 Be mindful of the emotions that you take on from the media all around you, and the people that you spend time with—protect your happiness!
 And remember, you have the same affect on others who observe you; emotions are catchy!